g-loot/g-loot.github.io/docs/voucher/hosting-tournament.md

 sidebar_label: Hosting the tournament
 ---

-Once the vouchers has been delievered, the tournament may begin.
+Once the vouchers have been delivered, the tournament may begin.
 The ways that a tournament could be implemented are manifold.
-As stated previously, as long as the competition produces a result list sorted on a metric that is determined by skill (i.e. a leaderboard), the game studio has creative freedom within these restrictions.

-For example, it may be the 100 fastest players to solve a certain solitaire deck, or the winners of a more conventional bracket tournament in a card game.
+As long as the competition produces a result list sorted on a metric that is determined by skill (i.e. a leaderboard), the game studio has creative freedom within these restrictions.
+For example, it may be the 100 fastest players to solve a certain solitaire deck or the winners of a more conventional bracket tournament in a chess game.

-In the graphical interface of the game, it must be clear that the competition is legally hosted by G-Loot.
-The user has to read and accept the G-Loot terms & conditions before entering the game.
+In the graphical interface of the game, it must be clear that G-Loot legally hosts the competition.
+The user is required to read and accept the G-Loot terms & conditions before entering the game.

 ![image hosting](assets/voucher/hosting.png)